dejwk/roo_display/README.md

 ![img34](doc/images/img34.png)

-Finally, note that you can set a background, just like a background color, to be the default for the display:
+Finally, you can set a background, just like a background color, as a display default:

 ```cpp